Gina Ortiz Jones: Under Secretary of the Air Force

+Jones meeting with members of the 433rd Airlift Wing at Joint Base San Antonio in 2021.

 Jones was confirmed as President Biden's Under Secretary of the Air Force by the Senate on July 22, 2021.
 She was the sixth woman to hold that title, the first woman of color and the first open lesbian.
 In that post her responsibilities included personnel management.
 She managed the implementation of a revised policy governing when pregnant service member can fly in place of the service's total prohibition on flying while pregnant.
 Pregnant service members were no longer required to wait a year from the end of a pregnancy to apply to Air Force Officer Training School, but could apply while pregnant.
 She enhanced services for victims of domestic abuse and produced a study to provide senior leadership with better data on the performance of female officers, countering anecdotal disparagement of their record.

 She resigned as under secretary in February 2023, effective March 6.

 Find Out PAC

-Jones leads Find Out PAC, a political action committee seeking to defeat Texas Supreme Court justices Jimmy Blacklock, Jane Bland and John Devine, who were running for re-election in 2024, because of their decision in Cox v.
+Jones leads Find Out PAC, a political action committee seeking to defeat Texas Supreme Court justices Jimmy Blacklock, Jane Bland and John Devine, who were running for re-election in the 2024 Texas judicial elections, because of their decision in Cox v.
 Texas.
-All three justices were re-elected to 6-year terms in the 2024 Texas judicial elections and Blacklock was appointed Chief justice following his victory.
+All three justices were re-elected to 6-year terms.
+Blacklock was appointed Chief justice following his victory.

 Mayor of San Antonio

 2025 election

 In December 2024, Jones announced her candidacy for the mayor of San Antonio, Texas.
 She joined a crowded field of candidates due to incumbent mayor Ron Nirenberg being term-limited.
 On May 3, 2025, Jones would advance to the runoff election after winning 27.2% of the vote.
 She received most of her campaign funding from out of state donors, and used funds from her previous congressional campaigns as an initial contribution.
-She would win with 54.3% of the vote.
+She won with 54.3% of the vote.

+Tenure

+Jones was sworn in as mayor on June 18, 2025.

+In February 2026, councilwoman Sukh Kaur filed a complaint with the City Attorney's Office, alleging that Jones shouted and cursed at her after a City Council meeting regarding the Bonham Exchange, a nightclub located in Kaur's district.
+After an independent investigation found that Jones had violated the City Council code of conduct regarding workplace harassment, she issued a public apology to Kaur and the other council members, stating that "I have a different set of experiences that allow me to view things a little bit differently than some of my colleagues."
+On February 27, the council voted 8–1 to formally censure Jones, believing that her actions in the incident had risen to the level of workplace violence.